Frankenstein Jr. and The Impossibles

 Frankenstein Jr. and The Impossibles is an American animated television series produced by Hanna-Barbera Productions.
-It premiered on September 10, 1966 on CBS, and ran for two seasons on Saturday mornings.
+It premiered on September 10, 1966 on CBS, and ran on Saturday mornings.

-Overview
+Characters and overview

 The program contained two segments, which each served as a middle ground between Hanna-Barbera's traditional early output and its superhero-based late-1960s cartoons.
 Each episode would feature two segments with The Impossibles, and Frankenstein Jr. in between.